grlicaa/AutoNumeric/README.md

 ## About me
 Andrej Grlica<br/>
-Company The Right Thing Solutions<br/>
+Company The RIGHT THING Solutions<br/>
 I have been an Oracle APEX Developer since 2008<br/>
 When I'm not focusing on a code problem, you can find me on:<br/>
 Work Email : [andrej.grlica@right-thing.solutions](mailto:andrej.grlica@right-thing.solutions)<br/>